codefellows/seattle-code-301n24/curriculum/class-09/lab/README.md

 You will need to build out your front-end to make this request and render the resulting information.
 You will also need to build out your back-end server to take the location information from the front-end, make a request to a weather API and respond to your front-end with that information.

-Every day you will have a new partner.
+### Code Review

 You and your new partner(s) will spend the first 45 minutes reviewing each other's code from the previous day and planning out the days work on the whiteboard.

 1. Draw the web request response cycle for the task at hand (about 15 minutes).
    1. Document the data flow: identify inputs and outputs for each part of the cycle.